 We strive to find upper-year students to support all tutoring requests; however, due to the wide range of academic programming at Durham College, we cannot guarantee that peer tutors will be available for every course.

-All peer tutoring will be conducted in an online (remote) format using Microsoft TEAMS.
+All peer tutoring will be conducted on Durham College property, either in study rooms or in an online (remote) format.

 - Course specific peer tutoring